 The Form I-20 is a form issued by a college/university to an admitted student that allows them to apply for the F1 student visa at the U.S. Embassy or Consulate abroad.
-To receive the Form I-20, students are required to show access to funding for their first year of study in the U.S. At Winthrop, we require a completed Statement of Financial Responsiblity and Affidavit of Support along with original bank statments or original bank letters showing access to the funds required by the University.
-Please note: proof of funding is not an admission requirement but is a requirement to receive the Form I-20.
+To receive the Form I-20, students are required to show access to funding for their first year of study in the U.S. At Winthrop, we require a completed Statement of Financial Responsibility and Affidavit of Support along with original bank statements or original bank letters showing access to the funds required by the University.
+Please note: proof of funding is not an admission requirement but is a requirement of the U.S. Government to receive the Form I-20 or DS-2019.

 When applying to Winthrop, your application must be accompanied by a bank statement or letter from the sponsor's bank dated within six months of the start date at Winthrop University showing the amount of money guaranteed.
 If your sponsor is not your parent or yourself, please include a brief letter from your sponsor indicating their intention to support all of your expenses related to your education for the duration of your program.
 If you are sponsored by a private organization or government agency, provide an official copy of your award.

-If you are currently studying in the USA and have a SEVIS record and Form I-20/DS-2019, you must request to transfer this SEVIS record to Winthrop University.
+If you are currently studying in the USA and have a SEVIS record and Form I-20/DS-2019, you must request to have your current SEVIS record transferred to Winthrop University.
 We require you and your current International Student Advisor to complete and submit our Transfer Verification Form.
 This form can be faxed to 803-323-2340 or emailed to the International Center.